Start a new run on the conversation

 | 400 | /no-assistant-turn | tool_outputs payload on a conversation with no assistant turn yet | Use user_message payload instead |

-| 404 | /conversation-not-found | Conversation doesn’t exist or is in another company | Verify the id and company |
+| 404 | /conversation-not-found | Conversation doesn’t exist, is in another company, or was created by a different user | Verify the id; conversations are scoped to the bearer-token’s (company_id, user_id) |

 | 409 | /version-conflict | expected_version mismatch | Refetch the conversation, retry |